aalto-speech/ComParE2022/README.md

 `prepare_data.py` formats the data in a JSON format needed for SpeechBrain.

-The `pre-trained_model` directory contains checkpoints of the for the pre-trained models.
+The `pre-trained_model` directory contains checkpoints for the pre-trained models.
 To change the model that you want to use, you need to set the proper path of the `output_folder` in the `hyperparamters.yaml` file.

 To run the experiments, use: